 After a case is filed it goes through discovery, where hernia mesh manufacturers and plaintiffs produce medical records and other evidence.
 This includes getting experts to testify and presenting evidence to the judge.
 Then, both sides must pick cases that will serve as bellwether cases for trial and select a jury.

 The outcome of these typically helps determine when defendants will settle and give both sides an idea of case value.
-However, the COVID-19 pandemic delayed many of the hernia mesh bellwether trials, so progress has been slow.
-Mediation talks for a potential C.R.
-Bard settlement have been going on since February 2024 at the order of Judge Sargus in the Ohio MDL.
+However, the COVID-19 pandemic delayed many of the hernia mesh bellwether trials, so progress had been slow.

 Who Qualifies for a Hernia Mesh Settlement?